 Project Success Factors

-It was noted by the field offices that field visits to get a feel for current work flow and processes.
+It was noted by the field offices that field visits by BMcD staff to get a feel for current work flow and processes are encouraged.
 As Jeff mentioned.
-“Seeing is believing”
+“Seeing is believing”.

-It was noted that in order to build an application that effectively supported KDA’s needs both the actual field data collection and office data collation/management processes must be documented for the project.
+It was noted that in order to build an application that effectively supports KDA’s needs both the actual field data collection and office data collation/management processes must be documented for the project.

-Rachel Duren mentioned that each field office had developed their own processes and workflows for creating and managing data.
+Rachel Duran mentioned that each field office has developed their own processes and workflows for creating and managing data.

+Field office staff agreed that KDA needs a standardized application that serves their field data collection needs.

 Project Risks

 Bryan Claxton noted that the only foreseen project risk at this point was the release schedule of software if the .Net software development framework was chosen as the desired framework for the project.
+The .NET development software is not scheduled to be released until [July 2014?]

 Project Communications

 Bryan Claxton and Jake Stevenson will be the primary contacts from the Burns & McDonnell project team and they will provide meeting minutes throughout the project so that all team members can be kept up to date.

+Next Steps

+Bryan Claxton noted that the requirements gathering process will begin in early April.

 Wrap Up